laxmikant-madur/laxmikant-madur/README.md

 ## I'm a Husband, Developer!
 - 🔭 I’m currently working with LTIMindtree, India.
 - 🔭 I work as a MEAN stack developer
+- 🔭 Experienced and passionate software engineer with over 6 years in the field.
+- 🔭 Proficient in a wide range of technologies including JavaScript, NodeJS, ExpressJS, REST API, Angular, MySQL, MongoDB, Git, and APIGEE.
+- 🔭 Known for strong communication and interpersonal skills, as well as a proactive approach to time management for efficient project delivery.
+- 🔭 Adept team player who thrives under pressure, ensuring high performance in collaborative environments

 ### Connect with me:
 [<img align="left" alt="codeSTACKr | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]